 The right not to suffer discrimination is not subject to a length of service requirement and even applies to job applicants.
-Find out more at https://www.digbybrown.co.uk/employment-law/discrimination-at-work
+Find out more here.

-Once an employee has established that s/he has the right not to be unfairly dismissed and that s/he has been dismissed, a tribunal will generally look to the employer to show that the reason or principal reason for dismissal was one of a list of potentially fair reasons.
+Once an employee has established that they have the right not to be unfairly dismissed and that they have been dismissed, a tribunal will generally look to the employer to show that the reason or principal reason for dismissal was one of a list of potentially fair reasons.

 Potentially fair reasons for dismissal include capability, conduct, redundancy, breach of statute and some other substantial reason (known as a ‘SOSR’ dismissal).